 Dominic Malcolm is Reader in the Sociology of Sport in the School of Sport, Exercise and Health Sciences.
 Following completion of a BA Politics at Nottingham University, and MA in the Sociology of Sport at the University of Leicester, he was appointed Research Associate in the Centre for Research into Sport and Society.
 He subsequently became Research Fellow, Lecturer and Director of Masters Programmes and completed his PhD (by published work) at Leicester in December 2004.
 He started at Loughborough in 2005.

-Most recently research has focused on the intersection of sport, medicine and health.
+Most recently, research has focused on the intersection of sport, medicine and health.
 This body of work includes journal articles on the working practices of doctors and physiotherapists in sport, including their and inter-professional relations and management of confidentiality, and their role in the management of pain and injury.
-In 2012 he published The Social Organization of Sports Medicine: Critical Socio-Cultural Perspectives (edited with P. Safai) and in 2016, Sport, Medicine and Health: the medicalization of sport?
+In 2016 he published Sport, Medicine and Health: the medicalization of sport?
 (Routledge) and in 2020 The Concussion Crisis in Sport (Routledge).

 Selected External Research-Related Roles